 You will have to make sure you check each combination before you graft.

 The best way, though, is to ask someone with experience.
-If you have grafted before and you know of a successful combination, please list it in the comments bellow, hopefully, it will save some people a whole lot of work.
+If you have grafted before and you know of a successful combination, please list it in the comments below, hopefully, it will save someone a whole lot of work.

 When to Graft?